Neurologic PT Residency

 All of our residency graduates elected to stay at Kessler Institute full-time for at least two years following graduation from the program.

-In addition, after completing the program, all Kessler graduates have participated in advanced-level activities, including teaching, conducting research and presenting at regional, national and international meetings and conferences.
+In addition, after completing the program, all Kessler graduates have participated in advanced-level activities, including teaching, conducting research, returning to school for advanced degrees, and presenting at regional, national and international meetings and conferences.

 For more information about the residency program or application process, please contact Program Director Arielle Resnick at: [email protected].